 Vera will be dearly missed by her 7 children, James Taylor of Bowler, Linda (Alfred) Ramthun of Milwaukee, Janean Taylor of Milwaukee, Cindy Taylor of Eau Claire, Shelly Acker of Citrus Springs, FL, Carson Taylor of Augusta, Kenneth (Julie) Taylor of Fall Creek.
 Also, Karen (Scott) Tebeest of Pewaukee and Richard “Rick” Taylor of Eau Claire; sister Mary Lou Elwood of Poplar Bluff, MO; 23 grandchildren, 32 great grandchildren and 1 great great granddaughter; many nieces, nephews and friends.

 In addition to her husband, Vera is preceded in death by her son Larry Taylor; daughter Dolly Jean Taylor, grandson Lamar Taylor; parents; brother Kenneth Rhone; nephew Gary Taylor; her in-laws, son-in-law and daughter-in-law.

-A celebration of Vera’s life is being planned for a later date.
+A celebration of Vera’s life is being planned for May 8, 2021 time to be announced later.
 The family is assisted by the Anderson Funeral Home in Augusta.